algovista-collab/Deep-Learning-Specialization/Sequence_Models/Week 2/Concepts_and_Derivations.md

-# 📘 Summary: Natural Language Processing & Word Embeddings
+# Natural Language Processing & Word Embeddings

 This lecture introduces the shift from traditional word representations to dense, featurized vectors, which has revolutionized the field of NLP.